maickrau/GraphAligner/README.md

 ### Running

-Quickstart: `bin/GraphAligner -g graph_file -f read_file -a output_file.gam`
+Quickstart: `bin/GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json`

 See [Parameters](#parameters), the option `bin/GraphAligner --help` and the subsections below for more information and options

 #### File formats

 The aligner's file formats are interoperable with [vg](https://github.com/vgteam/vg/)'s file formats.
 Graphs can be inputed either in [.gfa format](https://github.com/GFA-spec/GFA-spec) or [.vg format](https://github.com/vgteam/vg/blob/master/src/vg.proto).
 Reads are inputed as .fasta or .fastq, either gzipped or uncompressed.
-Alignments are outputed in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto).
+Alignments are outputed in [vg's alignment format](https://github.com/vgteam/vg/blob/master/src/vg.proto), either as a binary .gam or JSON depending on the file name.
 Seeds can be inputed in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto).

 #### Seed hits